featbit/featbit-docs-practice/pages/optimize-release-process/combining-feature-flags-with-deployment-strategies-to-optimize-the-release-process-part-3.md

 The evaluation rules can be different in different environments.

 Currently, feature flag creation in FeatBit is independent between environments.
+But FeatBit is planning to support sharing feature flags between environments.
 If you want to verify that the feature flag is consistent between environments, you may need to consider the following:

 1. Go to the FeatBit portal and log in.
 Click on the **Access Token** menu item under **Integration** to go to the Access Token page.
 2. On the **Access Token** page, click the **Add** button to create a new access token and name it "Pipeline Token".
 ![](../optimize-release-process/assets/environment-consistency/create-access-token.png)
 3. Store the token in a safe place.
 You will not be able to see it again.

-You can use the API `https://{FeatBit API Service Url}/api/v1/envs/{envId}/feature-flags` to get all feature flags configuration in the testing environment.
+Using the API `https://{FeatBit API Service Url}/api/v1/envs/{envId}/feature-flags` to get all feature flags configuration in the testing environment.
 (For FeatBit Rest API, please check documentation [Using FeatBit REST API](https://docs.featbit.co/api-docs/using-featbit-rest-api))

 ![](../optimize-release-process/assets/environment-consistency/postman-get-environment-all-feature-flag.png)